kmarkus/microblx/docs/user/developing_blocks.rst

    UBX_MODULE_LICENSE_SPDX(MPL-2.0 BSD-3-Clause)

-Is is strongly recommended to use this macro.
+It is strongly recommended to use this macro.
 The list of licenses can be found on `<http://spdx.org/licenses>`_

 Generating blocks with ubx_genblock